eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      **No matter how well planned your event is, there will always be surprise elements that are out of your hands.
+      **No matter how well planned your event is there will always be surprise elements that are out of your hands.
 To best prepare have a thorough plan of action, be flexible in your scheduling, and properly train your team to take action.**